pdrummond/pauldrummond-site/posts/favourite-tech-quotes.md

 > rework, so readily capable of realizing grand conceptual structures.
 > <br/>-- <cite>Fred Brooks, The Mythical Man-Month</cite>

+---

 > Someday, not being proficient with computers will be considered a form of illiteracy.
 > <br/>-- <cite>Naval Ravikant</cite>

+---

+> One of the ways that I believe people express their appreciation to the rest of humanity is to make something wonderful and put it out there.
+> <br/>-- <cite>Steve Jobs</cite>

+---

+> Technology is a word that describes something that doesn’t work yet.
+> <br/>-- <cite>Douglas Adams</cite>

+---

+> Nothing is as permanent as a temporary solution that works
+> <br/>-- <cite>Milton Friedman</cite>